irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Restoring Backup

-This details how to restore a virtual machine or Container Template from a backup.
+This details how to restore a virtual machine or Container Template from a backup:

 1. If you wish to create a new virtual machine or Container Template from a backup: